LynneFlute/Flautissimo/index.md

 We have regular [performances](https://lynneflute.github.io/Flautissimo/performances) in and around the Southampton area.

-If you are interested in joining us then please contact our secretary for more details.
+If you are interested in joining us then please [click here](https://lynneflute.github.io/Flautissimo.about) or <a href="mailto:secretary@flautissimo.com">contact</a> our secretary for more details.